dafny-lang/dafny/docs/OnlineTutorial/Lemmas.md

 prove the lemma, then use it to prove the final result; the final result being the correctness of the program.
 By splitting it in this way, you can prevent Dafny from trying to bite off more than it can chew.
-Dafny, and computers in general, is very good at dealing with a bunch of specific details and covering all the cases, but it lacks the cleverness to see intermediate steps that make the proof process easier.
+Dafny, like computers in general, is very good at dealing with a bunch of specific details and covering all the cases, but it lacks the cleverness to see intermediate steps that make the proof process easier.

-By writing and using lemmas, you can point out what these steps are, and when to use them in a program.
-The are particularly important for inductive arguments, which are some of the hardest problems for theorem provers.
+By writing and using lemmas, you can point out what these steps are and when to use them in a program.
+They are particularly important for inductive arguments, which are some of the hardest problems for theorem provers.